solana-foundation/developer-content/content/courses/program-security/reinitialization-attacks.md

   }
   ```

-- **Anchor Approach:** Simplify this by using Anchor’s `init` constraint to
-  create an account via a CPI to the system program, automatically setting its
-  discriminator.

 ## Lesson

 Initialization sets the data of a new account for the first time.
 It's essential
 to check if an account has already been initialized to prevent overwriting
 existing data.
 Note that creating and initializing an account are separate
 actions.
 Creating an account involves invoking the `create_account` instruction
-on the System Program, which allocates space, rent in lamports, and assigns the
+handler on the System Program, which allocates space, rent in lamports, and
-program owner.
+assigns the program owner.
 Initialization sets the account data.
-These steps can be combined
+These steps can
-into a single transaction.
+be combined into a single transaction.

 ### Missing Initialization Check

-In the example below, there’s no check on the `user` account.
+In the example below, there's no check on the `user` account.
 The `initialize`
-instruction sets the `authority` field on the `User` account type and serializes
+instruction handler sets the `authority` field on the `User` account type and
-the data.
+serializes the data.
 Without checks, an attacker could reinitialize the account,
 overwriting the existing `authority`.

 ```rust